Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme.

 “Indeed not, venerable sir.”
 “And why is that?”
 “Because, venerable sir, it is not self, nor what belongs to self.”

-"In the same way, bhikkhus, abandon what is not yours; having abandoned it, it will lead to your welfare and happiness for a long time.
+“In the same way, bhikkhus, abandon what is not yours; having abandoned it, it will lead to your welfare and happiness for a long time.
 And what, bhikkhus, is not yours?
 Form, bhikkhus, is not yours, abandon it; having abandoned it, it will lead to your welfare and happiness for a long time.
-Feeling, bhikkhus ...
+Felt experience, bhikkhus ...
 Perception, bhikkhus ...
 Formations, bhikkhus ...
 Consciousness, bhikkhus, is not yours, abandon it; having abandoned it, it will lead to your welfare and happiness for a long time.

 Bhikkhus, the Dhamma well proclaimed by me thus is clear, open, evident, and free of patchwork.
-In the Dhamma well proclaimed by me thus, which is clear, open, evident, and free of patchwork, there are those bhikkhus who are Arahants, with taints destroyed, who have lived the spiritual life, done what had to be done, laid down the burden, reached their own goal, destroyed the fetters of becoming, and are completely liberated through final knowledge; there is no cycle for them to describe.
+In the Dhamma well proclaimed by me thus, which is clear, open, evident, and free of patchwork, there are those bhikkhus who are Arahants, with taints destroyed, who have fulfilled the spiritual life, who has done what had to be done, having put down the burden, who has achieved the highest goal, |who has exhausted the fetter of existence::who has worn away the bonds of continued conditional existence, i.e. the karmically conditioned mode of being that leads to future rebirth [parikkhīṇabhavasaṃyojana]|, and who is liberated through complete comprehension; there is no cycle for them to describe.

 Bhikkhus, the Dhamma well proclaimed by me thus is clear, open, evident, and free of patchwork.
 In the Dhamma well proclaimed by me thus, which is clear, open, evident, and free of patchwork, for those bhikkhus who have abandoned the five lower fetters, all of them are spontaneously reborn, there they will attain final Nibbāna, not liable to return from that world.